-9 It is necessary to consider that my impressions though are very limited, basically due to the fact that I am not aware of where the gaps in my research are, and what I left out.
+&lt;sup>10 It is necessary to consider that my impressions though are very limited, basically due to the fact that I am not aware of where the gaps in my research are, and what I left out.
 It would never be possible to seamlessly describe a process.
-In my own research, the absent might be even more absent than the absent-presence in the DART script itself.
-On the other hand, my own research process reflects the shape of the DART process: rather multiple and unstable than (chrono)logical.
+In my own research, the absent might be even more absent than the absent presence in the DART script itself.
+On the other hand, my own research process reflects the shape of the DART process: rather intermittent and multiple than (chrono)logical.